immarianaas/hackathon-smart-location/README.md

 ## About The Project
 We were challenged to create a web appplication that enabled real-time visualisaton of geo-referenced entities.
 The entities are described using the Data Models [here](https://github.com/smart-data-models/SmartCities), as a way to ensure that our solution could be easily adopted and extended to a real world situation.

 The project was devised with a more conscious demography in mind, people who seek environmentally friendly mobility solutions.
-The goal we proposed to ourselves was to create something that would be useful for someone who wanted to leave the car behind and take advantage of the public transport network, as well as other infrastructures, such as bicycle lanes.
-On the other hand, it should also respond to the needs of those who wish to evaluate the development of an area in terms of green mobility.
+The goal we proposed to ourselves was to create something that would be useful for someone who wanted to leave the car behind and take advantage of the public transport network, as well as other infrastructure, such as bicycle lanes.
+On the other hand, it should also respond to the needs of those who wish to assess the development of an area in terms of green mobility.

 Our goal was accomplished through the use of a variety of information visualisation techniques.
 These include colour coding, symbols that are not only familiar, but also standard, and information chunking.The final result succeeds in providing an intuitive interface, where users can access the most relevant information effortlessly.